STANDARD TERMS & CONDITIONS OF SALE

 “CUSTOMER” means the person who accepts the Seller’s quotation for the sale of the Goods or whose order for the Goods is accepted by the Seller;

-“INCOTERMS” means the international rules for the interpretation of trade terms of the International Chamber of Commerce as in force at the date when the Contract is made and any term described in Incoterms has the same meaning in this agreement;
+“INCOTERMS” means the international rules for the interpretation of trade terms of the International Chamber of Commerce (ICC) (known as Incoterms® Rules) as in force at the date when the Contract is made and any term described in Incoterms® has the same meaning in this agreement.
+Incoterms® is a trademark of ICC.
+Use of this trademark does not imply association with, approval of or sponsorship by ICC unless specifically stated above.
+The Incoterms® Rules are protected by copyright owned by ICC.
+Further information on the Incoterm® Rules may be obtained from the ICC website iccwbo.org.

-“PROHIBITED SUBSTANCES” means such substances as are found in horse feed and related products and are contained on the prohibited substance lists of the Horse Racing Authority and the Federation Equestrian Internationale;
+“PROHIBITED SUBSTANCES” means such substances as are found in horse feed and related products and are contained on the prohibited substance lists of the British Horseracing Authority and the Federation Equestrian Internationale;

 “SELLER” means Dodson & Horrell Limited (registered in England and Wales under number 2098720);